Achievement objective S6-1

 informal inferences about a population from a sample; justified conclusions.

-- Sampling variation.
+- Understanding sampling variation.

 - Contextual knowledge plays an important role in the entire statistical enquiry cycle.